-Susan Collins Keeps Her Senate Seat, Staves off Democrat Sara Gideon
+Susan Collins Keeps Her Senate Seat, Staves Off Democrat Sara Gideon

 Savage suggested her campaign “actually energized people to vote against her and against her party — because she was so negative.”

-Gideon released a statement shortly after Collins victory speech, saying she was proud of the campaign she had run:
+Gideon released a statement shortly after Collins’ victory speech, saying she was proud of the campaign she had run:

 Thank you, Maine.
 I’m proud of the campaign we ran, regardless of the result—together we built a movement that will help us make progress for years to come.